danrusu/js-for-testers/src/sessions/session-1/README.md

 const id = 1111; // you cannot reassign id
 //id = 1112; // uncomment and try, it will throw TypeError: Assignment to constant variable

-var isEmployed = true; // you can reassign isEmployed isEmployed = true;
+var isEmployed = true; // you can reassign isEmployed, declaration is hoisted isEmployed = true;
 ```